 Am I willing to live in a construction zone for a much longer time than if a contractor was doing the project?

 Not everyone is cut out for DIY work.
 Be honest with yourself and admit when you need hire a professional.
 There are different levels of DIY work involved in any renovation and you can do many aspects yourself and hire professionals for others.
 Do some soul searching and determine your level of comfort when it comes to DIY.
 Maybe you’re happy to strip wallpaper, paint walls, and hang some curtains, but the idea of installing a light fixture makes you nervous.
-Or maybe you are more than happy to hang cabinets, but you want someone else to do the plumbing.
+Or maybe you are more than happy to hang cabinets, but you want someone else to do the plumbing, it’s always better to get the LAVERGNE’S PLUMBING & HEATING support.
 Or, perhaps you have already rebuilt an entire car and the idea of tearing a house apart sounds like an awesome challenge.
 There are DIY projects for any level of experience.
 Start small, work your way up to more challenging projects, and know when to take a break or call in the professionals.